Benjamin O. Davis Jr.: United States Air Force

 In July 1961, he returned to the United States and Headquarters U.S. Air Force, where he served as the director of manpower and organization, deputy chief of staff for programs and requirements.
 Davis's promotion to major general was made permanent early the next year, and in February 1965 he was assigned as assistant deputy chief of staff, programs and requirements.
 He remained in that position until his assignment as chief of staff for the United Nations Command and U.S. Forces in Korea (USFK) in April 1965, at which time he was promoted to lieutenant general.
 He assumed command of the Thirteenth Air Force at Clark Air Base in the Republic of the Philippines in August 1967.

 Davis was assigned as deputy commander in chief, U.S. Strike Command, with headquarters at MacDill Air Force Base, Florida, in August 1968, with additional duty as commander in chief, Middle-East, Southern Asia and Africa.
 He retired from active military service on February 1, 1970.

 After his retirement from the United States Air Force, General Davis became Cleveland's public safety director, from February 1970, appointed by Mayor Carl Stokes.
 He resigned in July 1970, not feeling that Stokes was supporting him sufficiently, and that "enemies of law enforcement" were receiving support from within Stokes' administration.

 On December 9, 1998, Davis Jr. was promoted to general, U.S. Air Force (retired), with President Bill Clinton pinning on his four-star insignia.
 In the late 1980s he began to work on his autobiography, Benjamin O. Davis Jr.: American: An Autobiography.

-Creator of the Davis Line/Median line on Taiwan Strait
+Creator of the median line on Taiwan Strait

 Historically, both the People's Republic of China (PRC) and the Republic of China (ROC) on Taiwan espoused a One-China Policy that considered the strait part of the exclusive economic zone of a single "China".
 In practice, a maritime border of control exists along the median line down the strait.
 In 1955, Davis defined this median line by drawing a line down the middle of the strait.
 The US then pressured both sides into entering into a tacit agreement not to cross the median line.